brookd2404/Driver.Firmware.Servicing/docs/New-DriverUpdatePolicy.md

 ### -deploymentAudienceID
 The Deployment Audience ID.
-This can be obtained from the Get-DriverUpdateDeploymentAudience function.
+This can be obtained from the Get-DeploymentAudience function.

 ```yaml
 Type: String